Blue Bombers Forum

 Post by: Blueforlife on September 21, 2025, 05:01:31 PM

-Quote from: MATS on Today at 04:44:44 PMI really thought Lapo's explanation of playing backup quarterbacks was excellent.
+Quote from: MATS on September 21, 2025, 04:44:44 PMI really thought Lapo's explanation of playing backup quarterbacks was excellent.
 The coaches see the quarterbacks every day.
 If Wilson was truly better he would be playing.
 O'Shea quietly without fanfare replaces playerS IF they have a better option.
 Many fans including myself wanted Mitchell to play but I would have to say he is not a game breaker and truly not a star.

 Agree Lapo is rarely wrong and I enjoyed his take as well